Scalekit FAST MCP Integration is now live

 Step 1: Introspection request

 The resource server or agent sends a POST request to the authorization server’s introspection endpoint.
+The following is a non normative example request illustrating how to perform token introspection.

 Example request: